Victoria Skilled Visa Nomination Program: A Complete, Real-World Guide

 1. Can I apply from overseas?

 The 190 is a permanent visa.
-The 491 is provisional and requires you to remain in regional Victoria for three years prior to applying for PR.
+The 491 is provisional and requires you to remain in regional Victoria for three years before applying for PR.

 3. How long does the nomination process take?

-It takes 8 to 12 weeks, but this varies depending on your application’s complexity and how busy the system is.
+It takes 8 to 12 weeks, but this timeframe varies depending on the complexity of your application and the system’s workload.

-4. Do I need a job in Victoria to apply?
+4. Do I need a system’s ICT to be eligible for this program?

 5. Can I submit applications to several states simultaneously?